As my son’s second birthday is quickly approaching, I am reflecting on his unplanned but awesome home birth.

-I had an easy, healthy, low risk pregnancy, which made me a great candidate for a natural birth center birth.
-I prepared hard for my birth by practicing yoga, taking hypnobirthing classes, squatting regularly, and eating a high protein diet.
+I had an easy, healthy, low-risk pregnancy, which made me a great candidate for a natural birth center birth.
+I prepared hard for my birth by practicing yoga, taking hypnobirthing classes, squatting regularly, and eating a high-protein diet.
 But, of course, I would slip in some chocolate chip cookies here and there!
-I also got chiropractic adjustments regularly to keep my spine in good alignment and the baby in the ideal birthing position.
+I also regularly got chiropractic adjustments to keep my spine aligned and the baby in the ideal birthing position.

 I remember the day I went into labor so clearly.
-My plan was to labor at home and head over to the birth center to push out my baby.
+I planned to labor at home and head to the birth center to push out my baby.
 However, my son had another plan.

-It was about 5:00am when my husband spoke to my midwife over the phone.
-She suggested we meet at the birth center at 6:00am.
-My husband said we needed to get ready to leave, but I could not even bear the thought of leaving that tub and walking down the stairs of my three-story townhouse.
+It was about 5:00 a.m. when my husband spoke to my midwife over the phone.
+She suggested we meet at the birth center at 6:00 a.m.
+My husband said we needed to get ready to leave, but I could not bear the thought of leaving that tub and walking down the stairs of my three-story townhouse.
 Then, suddenly, I had a big contraction and heard a “pop.”
-My water just broke, and my mom, being a labor and delivery RN, knew that we could not wait until 6am to get to the birth center, we had to leave that very moment.
+My water just broke, and my mom, a labor and delivery nurse, knew we could not wait until 6 a.m. to get to the birth center.
+We had to leave that very moment.

 This was the absolute best outcome and my dream of having a natural home birth, but what made it even better was my mom being there to help me along the way.